 The samples for BPA analysis were hand-delivered as whole blood to a UCSF lab where they were centrifuged and frozen for LC-MS/MS analysis.
 All samples were drawn using a vacutainer kit supplied by the lab and composed of polymers known not to leach BPA or other contaminants into the blood samples.
 As directed by the lab, samples were hand-delivered within four hours of blood draws.
 Results have been delayed because of an administrative complication with the lab.

-Choosing popular national-branded items that are widely available in supermarket chains makes replication easier because the items are easier for future investigators to obtain and are likely to have consistent compositions due to their rigidly controlled processes for sourcing and production.
+Choosing popular national-branded items that are widely available in supermarket chains makes facilitated replication because the items are easier for future investigators to obtain.
+These items also provided a nutritional composition table which are likely to have consistent compositions due to rigidly controlled corporate processes for food sourcing and production.

 Beyond sourcing foods with transparency and replication, we extended the discipline to preparation and serving.

 Recipes were considered formulae and cooking methods and times as experimental protocols.

 All main ingredients were measured to the nearest gram.
 Spices and other items were measured to the nearest tenth of a gram.
 Culinary assistants were trained and monitored for compliance.